-The nuclear explosion of MTD for Profit and Loss
+The nuclear explosion of MTD for ITSA (Income tax self assessment)

-If you thought MTD for VAT was bad just wait for MTD for profit and loss or ITSA (Income Tax Self Assessment).
+If you thought MTD for VAT was bad just wait for MTD for ITSA (profit and loss for sole traders).
 In this article Benjamin Dyer looks at what is coming next from HMRC.

 The big picture